 TOOLOG TOOL

-Scan drafts for phone numbers, emails, ID-like patterns, card-number-like strings, and account-style number sequences, then review a masked version before sharing.
+Scan messages, notices, support notes, and document drafts for phone numbers, emails, ID-like patterns, card/account-style number strings, links, and messenger prompts, then review a masked version before sharing.

 Why use a privacy exposure checker?